Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-It is interesting to contrast \ref {DefVariousTopoFree.iv} with \ref {Sexy.ii}: it is obvious that the former implies the latter, that is but the converse fails in general (see \ref {CrazyGroupoids} and the discussion following it), although it holds when $\G $ is Hausdorff, as the reader may easily prove based on the fact that $X$ is closed in $\G $.
+It is interesting to contrast \ref {DefVariousTopoFree.iv} with \ref {Sexy.ii}: it is obvious that the former implies the latter, that is

+but the converse fails in general (see \ref {CrazyGroupoids} and the discussion following it), although it holds when $\G $ is Hausdorff, as the reader may easily prove based on the fact that $X$ is closed in $\G $.

+We believe condition \ref {Sexy.ii}, above, has first been considered in \cite {BCFS}, even though only in the context of Hausdorff groupoids, where it is equivalent to \ref {DefVariousTopoFree.iv}, as already mentioned.

 As a consequence of \ref {Sexy}, we have the following improvement of \ref {CharacFreePts.ii\&iii}.